 If this question has crossed your mind then you've come to the right place.
 We here at Official make sure you feel validated, and we're ready to answer your question…

-Here are five wonderful tips to help you validate your partner:
+Five tips to help you validate your partner

 First and foremost, if your loved one comes home from work and is having a bad day, listen to their story.

 When I say listen, I don't mean just nod along as you think about your favorite TV show.
 No, actually listen to their story, truly understand their day.

 To truly understand their situation, you need to walk in their shoes… mentally at least.

 2. Verbal Validation

 If your partner is telling you about their day, listen to them, yes, but you should also show them verbally that you're listening.

 Like I said before, don't just make noise acting like you're listening.
 No, really listen to your partner, and say things like “okay”, “uh-huh”, and “I see”.
 Also, be engaged in their story, ask follow-up questions that show you care.

 If you're doing something when your partner starts to tell their story, stop and listen.